USS Card: Vietnam War

 The ship was reactivated on 16 May 1958, as USNS Card and operated with a civilian crew under Military Sea Transportation Service (MSTS) control as an aircraft transport.
 On 15 December 1961, Card left Quonset Point Naval Air Station in Rhode Island, with a cargo of H-21 Shawnee helicopters and soldiers from Fort Devens, bound for Vietnam.
 At Subic Bay, in the Philippines, the cargo and troops were transferred to the helicopter carrier Princeton, which arrived and unloaded off the coast of Da Nang, on 25 January 1962.

 On 2 May 1964, while Card was moored dockside in Saigon, a Viet Cong frogman planted an explosive charge that blew a hole in the hull, killing five crewmen.
 Card settled in 20 ft of water.
-She was patched and pumped out, and raised on 19 May, and towed to Subic Bay, and then Yokosuka, for repairs.
+She was patched, pumped out, and raised on 19 May, before being towed to Subic Bay, and then Yokosuka for repairs.
 Card returned to service on 11 December.
 The attack has parallels to the suicide bombing of Cole, in terms of being an example of "cost-effective" asymmetric warfare.

 During the latter part of 1967, and early part of 1968, Card brought US military helicopters to the Republic of South Vietnam.
 These helicopters were assembled on board the ship by members of the 388th Transportation Company, 765th Transportation Battalion, and then flown to the US Army airfield at Vũng Tàu.
 From there the helicopters were assigned to aviation units.